How-Grooming-Can-Prevent-Common-Skin-Issues-for-Pets omo omo

 2. Groom consistently

-Brushing distributes oils and prevents flaky buildup.
+Brushing with Slicker Brush or Grooming Gloves distributes oils and prevents flaky buildup.

 3. Moisturizing wipes